Galway Yoga Festival, September 10th 2017

 9:30am – 6pm

-Nourish your mind, body and soul with a host of different styles and types of yoga from the absolute beginners to advanced, to deeply spiritual, to mindfulness and meditation.
+Nourish your mind, body and soul with a host of different kinds of yoga from the absolute beginners to advanced, to deeply spiritual, to mindfulness and meditation.
 From an evening of embodiment and movement medicine to breathing techniques.
 From wild and free to calm and content and back again.
 In a location surrounded by the beautiful trees and nature of Barna woods, with massage & holistic therapy available on site.
 This is not a festival to be missed.
 We are bringing together a bunch of absolutely amazing teachers to share their knowledge and wisdom for this one day festival.
 There will be a variety of yoga styles coming from traditions based in the North & South of India.
 Including Hatha yoga, Ashtanga, Flow, Gentle, Partner, Kundalini, Gong Baths, Ayurveda, Mindfulness & neuro-plasticity, meditation, chanting & much more.
-Some of the teachers include Paul & Katrina Hardiman from “An Seomra Yoga” (Galway), Colin Callinan teaching Ashtanga & meditation, Linda Marting teaching Kundalini, Aisling Reidy from “Optimum Health” bringing an awareness of mindfulness and psychotherapy to the practice and much more.
+Some of the teachers include Paul & Katrina Hardiman from “An Seomra Yoga” (Galway), Emma Mooney teaches Flow Yoga, Linda Marting teaching Kundalini, Aisling Reidy from “Optimum Health” bringing an awareness of mindfulness and psychotherapy to the practice and much more.
 Extras include a funky dance workshop, gong baths, Ayurveda and more.

 Over the course of the day there will be 11 different classes/workshops and there is something for everyone.